w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 is at the discretion of individual device manufacturers, who should do an analysis of security risks as part of their software development process.

+Strings defined in a TD might also be used to generate UIs, such as web dashboards.
+Some strings in fact, such as "title", are explicitly included for this use case.
+We include a security consideration in the TD spec to warn that any strings in TDs should be sanitized before being included in a UI, for instance including it in HTML sent to another client, as with any other source of external string content.

 ### 12 [What temporary identifiers do the features in this specification create or expose to the web?](https://www.w3.org/TR/security-privacy-questionnaire/#temporary-id)